AmberLee2427/microlens-utils/README.md

 mu_rel_icrs = gulls_model.mu_rel(coords="icrs", projection="heliocentric")
 ```

-Every transformation is deterministic, frame-aware, and fail-fast—if a parameter can’t be mapped, the converter raises instead of guessing.
+Every transformation is deterministic, frame-aware, and fail-fast—if a parameter can’t be mapped, the converter ALWAYS raises instead of guessing.

 ## Features

 - **Adapters with a common contract** – each supported package subclasses `BaseAdapter` and knows how to `load()` its native files into a `BaseModel` and `dump()` back out.
 - **Frame-aware accessors** – model properties (e.g., `mu_rel`, `source_traj`, `centroid`) require explicit `coords`, `projection`, `rest`, and `origin` arguments whenever the frame matters.
 No implicit defaults.
 - **Rotation + projection utilities** – reusable NE↔lens and sky↔observer transforms that match the VBMicrolensing/GULLS/BAGLE conventions.
-- **CLI + Python API** – run `microlens-utils convert --from gulls --to bagle …` from the shell or use the Python API for fine-grained conversions inside notebooks/tests.
+- **Python-first API** – provide parameter dictionaries directly to `converter(...)`; adapters and frame transforms run strictly in Python (no mandatory file IO or CLI usage).
 - **Strict validation** – adapters enforce unit, frame, and metadata checks; missing values or inconsistent reference frames raise immediately.

 ## Quickstart